marcusmic01/DOMO-Real-Estate/Realestate-Website--main/README.md

 - [License](#license)

 ## Features
-- **Property Listings:** Browse a curated list of available properties with detailed descriptions, images, and pricing.
+- Property Listings: Browse through an extensive collection of properties, complete with detailed descriptions, high-quality images, and pricing information.
-- **Search and Filters:** Easily search for properties using filters such as location, property type, price range, and more.
+- Search and Filter: Find the perfect property by using our advanced search and filtering options, allowing you to narrow down your choices based on location, type, price range, and more.
-- **Interactive Map:** Explore properties on an interactive map to visualize their locations and nearby amenities.
+- Property Management: List your properties for sale or rent, manage listings, and keep track of potential buyers and renters through our intuitive dashboard.
-- **Responsive Design:** User-friendly interface optimized for various screen sizes, from desktop to mobile.
+- User Authentication: Create and manage your account, ensuring a personalized experience that remembers your preferences and saved properties.
-- **Contact Form:** Connect with our team using the contact form to inquire about properties or services.
+- Responsive Design: Enjoy a consistent and optimized experience across devices, from desktops to smartphones.

 ## Installation
 To view and interact with the Domo Real Estate website locally, follow these steps: